F05

 V-ZUG Evaporator Fan Motor Fault

-Refrigerator interior light and display work, but no cooling and F05 or fan error indicated
+The refrigerator's interior light and display are working, but there is no cooling and the display indicates 'F05' or a fan error.

 Advertisements